MohdMinhal/pdf_Reader/README.md

 Pdf Reader made in kotlin

-It's a simple lightweight app which performs it's tasks effectivily and efficiently. no unnecessary garbage or cache generater.
+It's a simple lightweight app which performs it's tasks effectivily and efficiently.
+Also it unnecessary don't create extra garbage or cache.